SankarSrinivasan1/SriSEO.js/README.md

 ### Installation

-Include the library is by using a module bundler like webpack or Rollup.
+Include 'SriSEO.js' library by using a module bundler like webpack or Rollup.
 This allows you to leverage the benefits of a module-based development approach and manage your project's dependencies more efficiently.

 To include "SriSEO.js" using a module bundler, follow these steps:

 1. Install the "SriSEO.js" library as a dependency in your project using npm or yarn:
    ```bash
    npm install SriSEO.js
    ```
     or
    ```bash
    yarn add SriSEO.js
    ```

 2. Import the library in your JavaScript file:
    ```javascript
    import SriSEO from 'sriseo.js';
    ```

    If you're using a specific function from the library, you can import it directly:
    ```javascript
    import { setMetaTags, generateSlug } from 'sriseo.js';
    ```

 3. Build your JavaScript bundle using the module bundler's configuration.
 This process may vary depending on the bundler you're using.
    For example, with webpack, you would typically have a configuration file (`webpack.config.js`) where you define the entry point and output configuration:
    ```javascript
    const path = require('path');
    module.exports = {